Azure/azure-sdk/docs/golang/design.md

 {% include requirement/MUSTNOT id="golang-auth-persistence" %} persist, cache, or reuse security credentials.
 Security credentials should be considered short lived to cover both security concerns and credential refresh situations.

-{% include requirement/MUST id="golang-auth-policy-impl" %} provide a suitable authentication policy policy if your service implements a non-standard authentication system (that is, an authentication system that is not supported by Azure Core).
+{% include requirement/MUST id="golang-auth-policy-impl" %} provide a suitable authentication policy if your service implements a non-standard authentication system (that is, an authentication system that is not supported by Azure Core).
 You also need to produce an authentication policy for the HTTP pipeline that can add credentials to requests given the alternative authentication mechanism provided by the service.
 Custom credentials will need to implement the `azcore.Credentials` interface.

 ## Service Methods